olegyadrov/RemoteMemoryScanner-python/README.md

 python RemoteMemoryScanner.py
 ```

+## Note for developers:
-If you are planning on modifying the source code, you can also use "deploy.ps1" PowerShell script.
+  * If you are planning on modifying the source code, you can use provided "deploy.ps1" PowerShell script.
+  * Only the user interface is dependent on Qt (PySide2).
+The search engine is being developed in a way so it can be used independently with any other Python script.